 - Anus

-As they get older – into their teens – it’s important to move on to the next phase of learning about anatomy since puberty can come as quite the shock, and hormones change the look and feel of the vagina and vulva.
+Younger kids usually don’t need to know too much more.
+As they get older – into their preteens and teens – it’s important to move on to the next phase of learning about anatomy.
+Puberty can come as quite a shock, and hormones change the look and feel of the vagina and vulva.

-If you are struggling to talk to your kids, get help with it.
+If you are struggling to talk to your kids, get support.
 It’s not always easy to overcome our own training, so find support, get books, and get to it.
 Your kids need you.